Home

 • Unlike seasonal environmental allergies, symptoms are mostly year-round

 It might help to know what some of the common ingredients that cause canine food allergies are ingredients that are pretty common in commercial pet food such as chicken, beef, yeast, soy, corn, dairy products, eggs, wheat and preservatives.
+Approximately 70% are allergic to meat, dairy or wheat.
 The food culprit is not limited to this list which is why it is always a good idea to avoid feeding your dog or puppy anything from your plate.

 An elimination diet is the most recommended treatment for canine food allergies.
 Basically, you will take your dog off of his current food and replace it with a pretty bland diet that he has not been previously exposed to.
 Then, you can slowly bring back in some of the old ingredients, one at a time.
 When the allergy symptoms reappear, then you will know which ingredient is the cause of it all.

-The good news is that once you identify the food causing the dog food allergies, your problem will be solved.
-Things aren’t always that easy for other kinds of dog skin allergies.
+The good news is that once you identify the food causing the dog food allergies, your problem will likely be solved.
+BUT unfortunately, dogs with food allergies are also prone to other kinds of dog skin allergies.